 DR. INA KUBBE

-I am a Post-Doctoral Fellow at the School of Political Science, Government and International Relations at Tel Aviv University (TAU).
+I am a Post-Doctoral Researcher at the School of Political Science, Government and International Relations at Tel Aviv University (TAU).
 I am specialized in comparative research on empirical democracy and governance research, corruption, political psychology as well as in methodology.
 At TAU I mainly research on the causes and consequences of corruption as well as on norms and values of the Israeli and Palestinian society related to the conflict.

 I obtained my Ph.D. from Leuphana University Lüneburg, Germany, in 2013 about „Is it all about profit?
 Corruption in European Comparative Perspective” discussing the causes of corruption across and within European countries from a quantitative point of view.
 The thesis especially highlights the relationship between corruption and democracy.